WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

  - If `<a>` is a link target, its `name` attribute is a unique name that can be addressed by the *fragment identifier* of a URL.
 This allows to define links to a particular point of the target document.

-The `name` attribute shares the same name space of the `id` attribute.
-In fact, you can use the id of any element as a *fragment identifier*.
-In HTML5, this is the preferred way.
+**However, this use of `<a>`, which allows one to create destinations (or bookmarks) that are easily identifiable in documents, is *deprecated* in HTML5 together with the `name` attribute**: it is recommended to use as the target of *fragment identifiers* the `id` of an element already present on the page, so as not to overload the markup.

-The content of `<a>` may be any inline HTML, but you cannot have nested links.
+The content of `<a>` may be any *inline* HTML, but you cannot have nested links.
 The default appearance of a link (underlined characters) can be varied by using style sheets.

 <!------------------- END SLIDE 067 it -------------------------->